tanaynistala/geo-guide/_country-guides/MCO.md

 # License Plates

 Monaco's license plates feature the coat of arms of Monaco on the left side of the plate with the country code `MC`.
-Plates are white with blue text: <LicensePlate style="mc" code="MC" format="1234" textColor="blue" />.
+Plates are white with blue text: <LicensePlate style="mc" code="MC" format="1234" text="blue" />.
 They are shorter than most other European license plates.

 ---